TugboatQA/docs/content/lighthouse/using-lighthouse.md

 ---

 When you build a Preview in Tugboat, Tugboat can run Lighthouse performance, accessibility, SEO, and best-practices audits against URLs in your Tugboat Preview.
+Tugboat displays the results of those audits as Lighthouse Reports in the Tugboat Preview Dashboard.

 ![Screenshots of Performance, Accessibility, and Best Practices Lighthouse reports run against Tugboat Preview pages](/_images/lighthouse-reports.png)